Keyruu/oblivion/content/Homelab/Docker Compose on NixOS.md

 # Closing Words

 I'm really happy with this solution.
 This has a good declarative setup and even has some benefits to it (systemd status and logs).
-I will definitely shift all my compose setups over to NixOS with this setup and then migrate them directly to Nix if they are available and I'm not lazy.
+I will definitely shift all my compose setups over to NixOS with this setup and then migrate them directly to Nix if they are available, and I'm not lazy.